4.4. Basic structure

 The allowed content is described in Table Status response and Return values.

-Since different UpdateRate can be defined for different objects it means that partial StatusUpdates can be sent.
+Since different UpdateRate can be defined for different components it means that partial StatusUpdates can be sent.

 {